elldeeone/kaspa-builders/docs/get-involved.md

 - Build tools, dashboards, or onboarding guides
 - Answer questions in Discord, Telegram, X, Reddit, or any social media platform
 - Start a regional working group or initiative
-- Record a video, write an article, or host a podcast
+- Record a video, write an article, or host a space or podcast

 If it brings value to the community—it counts.